ycohen/coroassignment/README.md

 > java -jar target/CoroAssignment-0.0.1-SNAPSHOT.jar
 ```

+You must have a mongodb instance running at 27017 and kafka at 9092.
+These are default ports.

 Also, I've been using Intellij and you can open it there, and it should figure out how to run it.
 Have a nice time!